yashints/yashints.dev/content/posts/2019/09/19/ai-js-game.md

 * Find a game written with JavaScript
 * Find a model which we can control the game with
-* Mix these two together and have 🤪
+* Mix these two together and have fun 🤪
-* Not complain about the code we just wrote to spoil the fun
+* Not complain about the code we just wrote to spoil the fun 😁

 ## Disclaimer